cncf/tag-app-delivery/platforms-wg/glossary/_index.md

 and business outcomes.

 ## Platform engineers
-The role who is focused on developing and maintaining interfaces and tools to enable provisioning and integration of platform capabilities in applications, according to the requirements and instructions provided by platform product managers.
+The role focused on developing and maintaining interfaces and tools to enable provisioning and integration of platform capabilities in applications, according to the requirements and instructions provided by platform product managers.
 Platform developers are usually grouped in platform teams.

 ## Platform product managers
-The role who is chiefly responsible for understanding the experience of platform users, building a roadmap that addresses platform product gaps, requirements, and opportunities, and managing platform teams in their daily work.
+The role chiefly responsible for understanding the experience of platform users, building a roadmap that addresses platform product gaps, requirements, and opportunities, and managing platform teams in their daily work.

 ## Platform teams
-A cross functional team who develope and maintaine the interfaces to and experiences with platform capabilities - like Web portals, custom APIs, and golden path templates.
+A cross-functional team that develops and maintains interfaces to and experiences with platform capabilities - like Web portals, custom APIs, and golden path templates.

 Platform teams are managed by platform product managers and involve platform developers.
 As the platform evolves and become more advanced, other roles